Downtown Austin: Local government

 The city hall is located in Downtown Austin and is the administrative office of Austin.
 Originally built in 1871, the city hall was demolished and rebuilt multiple times before the current one was built in November 2004.
 The current city hall cost $55.6 million to build and contains a total of seven stories, of which three are underground.
 Within the building, city council meetings take place in the council chambers.
 The city council, including the mayor, are voted by Austin's residents.
 In 2014, Austin changed its at-large system of electing city council members to a 10–1 district-based system.
 The mayor serves a four-year term.

+Most of Downtown Austin is located within City Council District 9, with a small portion within City Council District 1.

 Austin Central Fire Station 1, 2, and 4 of the Austin Fire Department, all of which are located in downtown, provide fire protection.

 County government

 The Travis County government offices, including the Commissioners Court, district courts, county courts, and other facilities, are located in the Heman Marion Sweatt Travis County Courthouse and other buildings in the Downtown Complex.